PostHog/posthog.com/contents/tutorials/session-metrics.md

 ### Time on pages

 If you want to know exactly what pages people are spending the most time in, you can *breakdown by* `Current URL` .
-Reseting the filters and switching the chart type to `Value` gives you a visual that looks like this:
+Resetting the filters and switching the chart type to `Value` gives you a visual that looks like this:

 ![Current URL values](../images/tutorials/session-metrics/current-url-values.png)